kmurph73/set-state-is-great/README.md

 ## Watching for changes to any attribute in a store

-If you'd like to watch for changes to _any_ attr in a store, simply remove `watchAttrs`:
+If you'd like to watch for changes to _any_ attr in a store, simply remove the `watchAttrs` parameter:

 ```javascript
 // will trigger a rerender upon any change to the drawer store